 - Brush up principles of design, ANOVA and ANCOVA

+- Acquire the knowledge of CRD,

-- Acquire the knowledge of CRD, RBD and LSD
+- Acquire the knowledge of RBD and LSD

 - Acquire the knowledge of Factorial design

 - Acquire the knowledge on BIBD and PBIBD

 Principles of designs, analysis of variance and analysis of co-variance, fixed andrandom effect models.
 Contrasts.
 Model adequacy checking.
 Test for normality, test for equality of variances (Bartlett test, Modified Levene method)